Skip to content

 Koh Libong: Thailand’s Dugong Watching Capital

 Koh Libong stands as Trang province’s largest island, offering something genuinely different from Thailand’s typical beach destinations.
 This working fishing island in the Deep South attracts travelers seeking authentic local culture and rare wildlife encounters, particularly dugong sightings.
 Rather than polished resorts and party scenes, you’ll find traditional village life continuing much as it has for generations.
-The island sits within Trang’s collection of lesser-visited islands along the Gulf of Thailand coast, making it perfect for travelers wanting to experience Thai island life without the crowds that descend on more famous destinations.
+The island sits within Trang’s collection of lesser-visited islands along the Andaman Sea coast, making it perfect for travelers wanting to experience Thai island life without the crowds that descend on more famous destinations.

 Top Things to Do